 Closed-source AWS monitoring tools offer unique benefits for your bottom line.
-There’s a bigger difference between closed-source and open-source tools than just the paywall—closed-source tools offer easier installation with copyrighted customer service guides, as well as strong customer support specialists and email updates.
+There’s a bigger difference between closed-source and open-source tools than just the paywall—closed-source tools offer easier installation with copyrighted customer service guides, strong customer support specialists, and email updates.
 Open-source software, on the other hand, offers public forums for user issues and updates.
 Though closed-source tools are generally easier to manage, free open-source software might be more appealing to smaller businesses with less flexible cash flow.

 To help you sort through the options, I’ve made a list of my favorite closed-source AWS monitoring tools.
 If you’re interested in the user-friendliness of closed-source tools but aren’t sure you want to invest in one right away, keep in mind many offer free trials with full functionality.